Top

 At the end of our three days in Arenal, we were heading out to the coast for a little R&R at Tamarindo, but we departed from the Tilajari promising to return as we were sure we had barely scratched the surface of what this enchanting part of Costa Rica has to offer.

-Getting there and around
+Getting there and where to stay

 Virgin Atlantic flies to Miami, giving you time to experience the art deco Miami Beach and decadent city nightlife, or maybe a day trip to the Everglades is more your thing.
 You can then take a 3-and-a-half-hour flight to San Jose International Airport.
 Most of the large hotels and resorts around Costa Rica offer a range of tours and day trips including transport, so in theory, it is entirely possible to skip hiring a car.
 If you do hire a car, a sturdy 4×4 is recommended, and ensure you check the spare wheel as, though there have been vast improvements in the road system in the last decade, many of the roads are still badly pot-holed, due to flooding.